 - If you take your radios and EMP proof them in a metal box, then you don’t get to use the radio.
 You don’t get the operational practice or get to have fun with the radios.

-- The EMP pulse, if it does occur, might be a completely different frequency than what you have prepared for.
+- The EMP pulse, if it does occur, might be on a completely different frequency than what you have prepared for.
 Therefore your box is a complete failure and your radios get fried anyways.

 - We may never get hit with an EMP pulse.
-Remember, it is already rated in the low or very low probability category.
+Remember, it is rated in the low or very low probability category.
 So you wasted all that time, effort, and money for nothing.

 - Or you can hedge your bet.
 The Baofeng UV-5RA radio is very inexpensive.
 Buy a set to use with all the right accessories, etc., especially the programming software.
 Get them all set up and enjoy them.
 Then buy just the radio itself, a back-up for each radio you actually use.
 Program them, wrap ’em up, box ’em up for that potential EMP strike.
 And just to be on the safe and plush side…throw in the old family laptop with RT Systems programming software loaded on it, along with the cable and DVD.